PIYUSH9090/City-Api/README.md

 ## In there we can create the cluster and also delete the cluster and we can also deploy the project

-if yhou want to create the clujster then you have to give just this command
+if you want to create the cluster then you have to give just this command
 ```
 sh createCluster.sh
 ```